syncfusion-content/maui-docs/MAUI/Calendar/events.md

 ### AcceptCommand

-SfCalendar includes a built-in event called `ActionButtonClicked` and invokes this event through the [AcceptCommand]() whenever confirm button tapped on calendar.
+The SfCalendar includes a built-in event called `ActionButtonClicked`, which is triggered when the confirm button is tapped on the calendar.
+This event can be invoked through the [AcceptCommand]().

 {% tabs %}
 {% highlight xaml tabtitle="MainPage.xaml" hl_lines="2" %}